 To determine the relationship between a man and a child, samples from both of them are required.
 There are some labs which also ask for mother’s sample for the paternity test.
 This is not required and the labs are just trying to make additional money.
 Mother’s sample is required for prenatal paternity testing (mother’s blood is taken instead of the child’s blood as the child is in the womb) or in cases of maternity DNA testing.

 Paternity DNA tests are very accurate.
 The tests can prove that the man is a father with over 99.9% accuracy.
 The tests can prove that the man is NOT a father with 100% accuracy.

 How is DNA extracted for Paternity DNA test?

 In India, the most common form of extraction of DNA remains the blood of the individuals involved in testing.
-Blood sample is collected like it is done in any other blood based test.
+The blood sample is collected like it is done in any other blood-based test.
 If blood collection is inconvenient, the DNA sample can be extracted from a buccal swab.
-In certain kinds of DNA testing (e.g. a dead body’s testing to relationship to an individual) other items like bone, hair etc. can also be used for DNA extraction.
+In certain kinds of DNA testing (e.g. a dead body’s testing of the relationship to an individual) other items like bone, hair etc. can also be used for DNA extraction.